 Natural places provide ecosystem services that support adaptation to climate change.
 A video produced by the Pays de Cocagne Sustainable Development Group illustrates the role of natural infrastructures in the Cocagne Community Park.

-(French only).
+Several measures can be adopted by municipalities to minimize effects on natural areas (French only).
 For example, a rural plan makes it possible to designate environmental zones to protect wetlands and respect riparian zones along waterways.

 A rural plan also makes it possible to provide practical tools that enable communities to adapt to the rising sea level, particularly by establishing setbacks and minimum elevation levels for buildings along the coast.